 He went off to Ambassador College, and from there he graduated.
 He was sent out in the field as a ministry trainee, and he was ordained.
 I should add, after that initial meeting at the spokesman's club I never spoke to him again in my entire life!
 That has been about 50 years.
 I kind of kept track of him to see what he was doing.

 He was ordained, he got married, and would you not know he married a gal named Evelyn, same as my wife.
 He kept increasing in value to the work of God and the first thing you know that guy was an evangelist, he was over the work in South Africa.
 The story begins to come to an end when he returned to the United States and the Worldwide Church of God began breaking up.
-He eventually settled into United Church of God and became a pastor of a church that I used to pastor in Chicago.
+He eventually settled into United Church of God and became the pastor of a church that I used to pastor in Chicago, the Hinsdale congregation.

 The story came to an end because he died.
 What I read this morning when I opened up my email was the death notice.
 He was around 72-74 years old.
 I could not help but think that this fellow that I never spoke to again for the rest of my life had made such a impact on me that I followed his progress within the ministry for somewhat close to 50 years, and now he is gone.
 His course is done.
 I feel sure from my judgment that he has made it, but it is over and we are all going to reach that place at some time.